Why visit Palestine?

 How much spending money should I take?

 Most of your costs – such as hotel bed and breakfast and travel during the visit – are included.
-You will need some money for lunches and dinners, though we are sometimes provided with lunch or dinner by host Palestinians.
-When we do go out to eat, you can choose between a falafel at a stall for 80 pence or a restaurant meal for around £10.
+You will need some money for dinners.
+When we do go out to eat, you can choose between a falafel at a stall for £1 or a restaurant meal for around £10.
 Most people take about £100 worth of spending money but often find they don’t spend it all.
 If you want to buy presents there are many lovely gifts and it is worth taking extra.